home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-view.md

 customElements.define("my-new-view", MyNewView);
 ```

-A custom view can be used by adding the following to the definition of your Lovelace view:
+A custom view can be used by adding the following to the definition of your view:

 ```yaml
 - title: Home View